2018 United States House of Representatives elections in Washington: Results

+By county

 District 8

 The 8th congressional district includes the eastern portions of King and Pierce counties and crosses the Cascade mountains to include Chelan and Kittitas counties.
 The population centers on the west side of the mountains include the exurban communities of Sammamish, Issaquah, and Auburn.
 On the east side, the 8th's population centers are rural communities Wenatchee, Leavenworth, and Ellensburg.
-The district has a PVI of EVEN.
+The district had a PVI of EVEN.

 Dave Reichert's retirement made this the only open seat in Washington in 2018, as well as the only seat to change party hands.